 We all know that sleep and regular exercise are vital for physical and mental well being.
-For most of us, that means getting 6-8 hours of sleep, though some, like Tony Robbins, seem to thrive on only 3-5 hours a night.
+For most of us, that means getting 6-8 hours of sleep, though some seem to thrive on only 3-5 hours a night.
 There’s also been a lot written on how successful people tend to be early birds, rising well before the crack of dawn, to get a head start on the day.

 Richard Branson is up by 5 am, PepsiCo CEO Indra Nooyi by 4 am and Apple’s Tim Cook starts his day at 3.45 am.
 So should we all adopt this approach if we want to be successful?
 By all means, go for it if you think that works for you.
 But don’t do it just to emulate the habits of successful people.

 It’s a simple question.
 If the answers don’t immediately come to mind, then you’re probably not doing what’s needed for you to be your personal best.